 Your valuation must fit within our risk/reward expectations for the investment.
-Typically, we look for pre-money valuations of $250k upto $5 million.
-It takes unusual situations (e.g., a company with existing revenues, issued patents and demonstrated growth) to get us to consider a pre-money valuation higher than $5 million.
+Typically, we look for pre-money valuations of $250k to $5 million.
+It takes unusual situations (e.g., a company with existing revenues, issued patents, and demonstrated growth) to get us to consider a pre-money valuation higher than $5 million.

 In determining valuation we take into account the effect of all commitments to issue shares, which is called the “fully-diluted” number of shares.
 More specifically, the fully-diluted number of shares includes all shares that you would issue if all unconditional and contingent commitments to issue shares were to be given effect (e.g., exercise of options and warrants, conversion of preferred shares, exchange of debt for equity, etc.).
 Moreover, we expect a reasonable number of shares to be already reserved (and counted as part of full-dilution) for filling out the key management slots and for other employee stock options.

 The pre-money valuation, simply put, is the value you put on your company before getting the capital you seek.
 To compute: multiply the fully-diluted shares immediately prior to the proposed financing (e.g., 2 million fully-diluted shares) by the price/share of the proposed financing (e.g., $1/share) to yield the pre-money valuation ($2 million, in this example).
 If you add the proposed financing amount (e.g., $500K) to the pre-money valuation you get the post-money valuation ($2.5 million in this example).